jaroslavstehlik/GameDevForBeginners/csharp/scope.md

+## Scope

 Each class, struct and function has a body.
 Where we define our variables affects the accessibility of those variables.

 variable is accessible only by the body of the class

 ```csharp
 	class MyClass {